Tips on servicing and maintaining your car

-If a garage you’ve not used before gives you a long list of work that they say needs doing, always get a second opinion from another garage.
+If a garage you’ve not used before gives you a long list of work they say needs doing, always get a second opinion from another garage.
 This will help show whether or not you can trust the first garage’s advice and costings.

-To help you find an independent garage that you can trust, ask friends and work colleagues for their recommendations and experiences.
+To help you find an independent garage you can trust, ask friends and work colleagues for their recommendations and experiences.

-Look for a garage that provides:
+Look for a garage providing:

-- open and transparent pricing
+- Open and transparent pricing.

-- clear information about any problems
+- Clear information about any problems.

 How to complain about a garage